FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 # Async Module

-> [!CAUTION]
-> This article describes outdated API, that is marked as obsolete since alt:V 10.0.<br>
-> New Async API docs are being created.<br>

-This article will talk about how to use altv's thread safe.
+This article will talk about how to use alt:Vs functions thread safe.
 All techniques described in this article will only work when you extend AsyncResource.

 ## Setup async module

-First download the nuget package to access the async api's. https://www.nuget.org/packages/AltV.Net.Async Next you need to inherit from ```AsyncResource``` instead of ```Resource```.
-Now you can use the async module.
+To be able to use alt:V async api you have to make several preparations.

+1. Download the nuget package [AltV.Net.Async](https://www.nuget.org/packages/AltV.Net.Async/)
+2. Make sure your resource inherits from `AsyncResource` instead of `Resource`

 ## Async event handlers